monsoonmaelstrom/book2/book2.md

 “Who I am is fine, *for now!* Until you all push me too far and I can’t find my way back to being this person anymore!”

 “Okay,” Liam says, taking a breath and running a hand through his hair to push it out of his face.
-He steps toward me, and unlike him, I hold my ground, so he takes another step.
+He steps toward me and, unlike him, I hold my ground, so he takes another step.
 “Okay,” he repeats and wraps his arms around me.

 I stay rigid within his embrace as he rests his chin on my head.
 “I hear what you’re saying, *but* I don’t think it’s a good plan.
 And I think you should have told me about it last night.
 You were already planning this last night, weren’t you?”